-On the day of each launch, Navy biologists placed the cameras at locations overlooking haul-out sites during the daytime, several hours before the nighttime launch.
-Placement was such that disturbance to pinnipeds was minimal.
+Navy biologists placed up to three cameras at locations overlooking haul-out sites several hours before the nighttime launch; when possible, cameras were set up during daylight.
+Placement was such that disturbance to pinnipeds was minimized.
 The entire haul-out aggregation at a given site could not be recorded, as the wide-angle view necessary to encompass an entire beach would not allow detailed behavioral observations.
 Thus, the cameras were set to record a focal subgroup within the haul-out aggregation.
 It was more effective to obtain a higher-magnification view of a sample of the animals at each site.

 For the combined pinniped and acoustic monitoring, the Navy usually attempts to obtain video and audio records from three locations at different distances from the vehicle flight path during each launch from SNI.
-Figure 3.1 shows the monitoring locations relative to the launch azimuths for 2009.
+Figure 3.1 shows the monitoring locations relative to the launch azimuths for June 2009-June 2010.
 Combined pinniped and acoustic monitoring is important to ascertain the lateral extent of the disturbance effects and the "dose-response" relationship between sound levels and pinniped behavioral reactions.
 Given the variability in types of vehicles launched at SNI, in sound propagation, and in pinniped behavioral reactions, this analysis requires data from a relatively large number of launches.
-The limited number of launches (of different types) during the current monitoring period did not, by itself, provide sufficient data for such an analysis.
-To investigate the dose-response relationships, acoustic and pinniped response data from the present monitoring period will need to be combined with corresponding data from previous monitoring; a preliminary analysis of dose-response relationships using data collected from 2001 to 2008 was presented by Holst et al. (2008).
+The limited number of launches (of different types) during the 2009-2010 monitoring period did not, by itself, provide sufficient data for such an analysis.
+To investigate the dose-response relationships, acoustic and pinniped response data from the 2009-2010 monitoring period will need to be combined with corresponding data from previous monitoring; a preliminary analysis of dose-response relationships using data collected from 2001 to 2008 was presented by Holst et al. (2008).